scalable-af/training/serverless/aws/lambda201/lab1.4/README.md

     - Click on the upload button and select the `lambda-layer-awscli-1.16.115.zip` layer.
     - Under `Compatible runtimes` select `Python 3.6` and `Python 3.7`.
         - This is important for the CLI specifically.
 Hugo is a binary, and would run under any environment, however, the AWS CLI depends on specific versions depending on how it was installed.
 The layer we are using requires Python 3.6+, since our function code also requires Python 3.6+ for our subprocess command.
-    - Repeate the same processes using appropriate names for the `lambda-layer-hugo-0.54.zip` and `lambda-layer-libstdc.zip` files, creating a total of 3 layers, all associated with the `Python 3.6` and `Python 3.7` runtimes.
+    - Repeat the same processes using appropriate names for the `lambda-layer-hugo-0.54.zip` and `lambda-layer-libstdc.zip` files, creating a total of 3 layers, all associated with the `Python 3.6` and `Python 3.7` runtimes.
 7. Add the layers to our `studentID-github-webhook` function (using your student ID).
     - Go back to the Function editor where we originally configured our __API Gateway__.
     - Below your function name, in the middle of the page, there is a menu item that says 'Layers (0)`.
 Click on it.